ZongRuLi/zrlee.github.io/README.md

   </tr>
 </table>

-# RESEARCH  EXPERIENCE
+## Research Experience

 **APPLIED CNN MODEL ON NON-INVASIVE GLUCOSE PREDICTION**<br>*System Integration and Silicon Implementation Group, NCTU*
--	Maintained embeded system on wearable devices to control the biosensor, the monitor, and Bluetooth.
+-	Maintained embedded system on wearable devices to control the biosensor, the monitor, and Bluetooth.
 -	Developed algorithms to preprocess data into the dataset and trained the CNN model.

-# COURSE PROJECT
+## Course Project

 **CUSTOMIZED ISA PROCESSOR**<br>*Integrated Circuit Design Laboratory*
 -	Designed a two-core CPU with the AXI DRAM controller.
 -	Designed LRU Cache in the memory controller and boosted the system’s throughput by 50%.
 -	Integrated design through IC Design flow in the industry and passed the post-layout simulation.

-# TECHNICAL SKILLS
+## Technical Skills

 | Field | Skill | |
 |:-------------|:------------------|:------|